Rurouni Kenshin: The Final: Filming

 This fourth entry was produced at the same period of time with the fifth entry.
 The film started shooting on November 4, 2018, and finished on June 28, 2019.
 Large-scale shooting for more than 7 months was carried out at 43 locations nationwide, including Kyoto, Nara, Shiga, Mie, Hyogo, Kumamoto, Hiroshima, Tochigi, Saitama, Shizuoka, Osaka, and Nagano.
 It utilized a total of 6,000 extras.
 During shooting of the film, Satoh faced the major difficulty of doing scenes where Kenshin battles a large number of enemies by himself.
 There were several turns of the camera as these fights occurred in order to make the battles more appealing which made it more tiring than one on one battles but at the cost of becoming more tired.
 The final battle between Kenshin and Enishi had to be remade several times because Satoh got exhausted of moving four times in total.
 Satoh praised Arata's work as Enishi as he made the antagonist terrifying to the point the comical Kenshin acts with more tension in response to his threats which made him drop the signature sound effect "Oro".
 Arata also praised Satoh's works as he carried the franchise across several years in the live-action films.

 Emi Takei took a diet to keep her body properly for Kaoru's character.
 Mackenyu, a fan of the Rurouni Kenshin installment, he could not hide his surprise when offered to play Enishi.
-Enishi is described as the series’ most feared enemy.
+Enishi is described as the series' most feared enemy.
 To match his physique, Mackenyu worked out, but he focused on his mentality.
 As an actor he really happy that he was able to be part of a set where he can fully showcase his abilities.
 While performing the action scenes with Tanigaki and his team, sometimes he suggested his own ideas for Enishi's movements.
 Other than the scenes with Kenshin, the scenes with Kaoru are a highlight.
 Mackenyu thinks the audience can see another side of Enishi.
 When they exchanged conversations, and his actions around her might show the character's depths as he revives his trauma of losing Tomoe.
 Regarding Rurouni Kenshin villains, he also wanted Enishi to look more menacing than the previous antagonist, Shishio Makoto.
-Ryūnosuke Kamiki returned to act as Seta Sojiro which surprised the media in general because his character was not present in the original manga.
+Ryūnosuke Kamiki returned to act as Seta Sōjirō which surprised the media in general because his character was not present in the original manga.